U.S. Naval Academy superintendent grilled in sex assault case

 Miller went ahead with courts-martial against Tate and the third player, Eric Graham, 23, of Eight Mile, Alabama, despite advice from his legal counsel and a military judge to drop the cases.

-At Friday's hearing, the superintendent acknowledged "credibility issues" in the woman's Article 32 report and that he had made his decision to proceed against the advice of his top legal adviser.
+At Friday's motions hearing, the superintendent acknowledged making his decision against the advice of his top legal adviser.

-He said his advising officers had agreed that "reasonable grounds existed" to believe a crime took place, but that insufficient evidence and other issues would make a conviction unlikely.
+The defense attorney asked if he had seen what the defense characterized as "35 separate examples of either lies or credibility issues" from the woman in the Article 32 report.

 Charges against Graham, the third player accused, were dropped this month, largely because Navy investigators had failed to read him his rights.